 |Course Duration:||4 days (2 days seminar + 2 day project)|

 |Course Dates:||Management Training Courses Calendar|

-CEO's Team: General managers, business unit managers, finance managers, operations managers, marketing managers, and sales managers, entrepreneurs and business consultants.
+The CEO's strategy team, including general managers, business unit managers, finance managers, operations managers, marketing managers, and sales managers, entrepreneurs and business consultants

 Provide an understanding of the economic environment and its impact on business strategy formulation